wagglehands/Particle-Play/readme.md

 ### Compile your code & flash
 Click the lightning bolt icon on the top left of your screen to flash your code to your device.
 As soon as you click, the Particle Device cloud will compile the program source code to a binary file and send it over-the-air (OTA) to your Argon.

-For more hardware examples to try, visit the hardware examples.
-### Particle Variables: measure temperature & humidity
+# Particle Variables: Measure Temperature & Humidity
 The Particle Device OS provides a simple way to access sensor values and device local state through the variable primitive.
 Registering an item of firmware state as a variable enables you to retrieve that state from the Particle Device Cloud.
 Let's explore this now with the help of the Grove Temperature and Humidity sensor.

 ## Connect the temperature sensor